 As Gore Vidal once said, Peggy “is the last of Henry James’s transatlantic heroines, Daisy Miller with rather more balls.”
 And a detachable penis.

-Practical Information and Tips for Visiting the Peggy Guggenheim Collection in Venice:
+Practical Guide & Tips for Visiting the Peggy Guggenheim Collection in Venice

 Address: 704 Dorsoduro, 30123 Venice.
 The museum is located in the Dorsoduro district of Venice between the Accademia and Salute vaporetto stops.